radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 rad env update qa --aws-account-id <aws-account-id> --aws-region <aws-region>
 ```

-At this point, rp (for recipes) and ucp will "fetch" the configured credentials and then use AssumeRole to manage AWS resources.
+UCP should "fetch" the configured credentials and then use AssumeRole to manage AWS resources.
 AWSCredentialProvider should be updated to support the new credential.
-This can then be used as part of Initializing the AWS Module with IRSA credentrials.
+This can then be used as part of initializing the AWS Module with IRSA credentials.
+RP should fetch the credential through UCP and utilize it with Terraform provider.

 ```
   client := sts.NewFromConfig(cfg)